-We’ve picked the best water bottles from a cast of thousands, because while reusable bottles make a great deal of sense from both an economic and an environmental point of view, they aren’t created equal.
+We’ve picked the best water bottles from a cast of thousands to help you find the best option for you.
+While reusable bottles make a great deal of sense from both an economic and an environmental point of view, they aren’t created equal.

 Some supposedly leak-proof bottles are anything but, drenching schoolbags, handbags or gym bags because they were left at a slight angle.
-Some are hopeless for using on the move.
+Some are hopeless for using on the move (in one of the best backpacks (opens in new tab) or best cool boxes (opens in new tab)).
 And some, are, well, some are just plain ugly.

 The best stylish water bottles you can buy

 This distinctive flask is one of the main drivers behind the trendy water bottle revolution.
 There are an incredible amount of colour options and patterns, including a stylish-looking copper, but our favourite are these marble-effect designs.
 In this case beauty is more than skin deep.
 This bottle is vacuum sealed, which means it should be able to keep liquids warm for 12 hours and cold for 24 hours.
 It’s stainless steel, has a capacity of 500ml and requires handwashing, and it’s definitely one for one-upping your co-workers’ boring flasks and supermarket specials.

 Looking for a stylish way to keep your liquids warm or cold?
 Enter the Canteen by Corkcicle.
 It features triple insulation, and will keep beverages cold for 25 hours or hot for 12.
 It even keeps your drink ice cold while you're out in the hot sun.
 The Canteen is crafted from 18/8 stainless steel, is BPA and lead free, and is easy to clean, making it suitable for switching between coffee, ice water, and more delicately flavoured drinks like wine.
 It also features an anti-slip base, and, best of all, is available in 14 colours.(opens in new tab)